 A person’s criminal history, as well as the statements in question, will affect the strategy that a defense attorney will pursue.
 The best way to understand the services that our attorneys can provide is to contact our firm to schedule a free consultation.

 In most cases, a conviction in federal court on the charge of perjury will result in up to five years in prison and fines.
-The penalty of a perjury conviction is in addition to the penalties levied as a result of any related criminal convictions.
+The penalty for a perjury conviction is in addition to the penalties levied as a result of any related criminal convictions.
 For example, if a person testifies in their own defense in a narcotics conspiracy case and they are accused of committing perjury, they could face additional prosecution at the conclusion of the narcotics case.

 If the person is convicted in both cases, they face the possibility of consecutive sentences.
 This means that one sentence will commence after the first one concludes.
 Our attorneys are dedicated to protecting a person’s rights and building their defense.
 If a person is accused of intentionally misleading investigators, prosecutors, or the judge, an experienced DC federal perjury lawyer can present an aggressive defense, and help consider the options available in a perjury case.